increase conversions on your website

 Check for Mobile Usability Issues in Google Search Console

 Even if your site looks fine on mobile, hidden issues can be blocking conversions.
-Google Search Console’s Mobile Usability Report flags problems like content overflowing the screen, clickable elements being too close together, or text being unreadable-any of which can frustrate users and reduce engagement.
+Google Search Console flags problems like content overflowing the screen, clickable elements being too close together, or text being unreadable-any of which can frustrate users and reduce engagement.

-Regularly checking for and fixing these issues ensures your site meets Google’s mobile-friendly standards and provides a smooth experience.
-A frustration-free mobile experience keeps visitors on-site longer, increasing the likelihood of them completing purchases, submitting inquiries, or engaging with your content.
+Regularly checking for and fixing these issues keeps your site in line with Google’s mobile-friendly standards.
+A frustration-free mobile experience keeps visitors on-site longer, increasing the likelihood of them completing purchases, submitting enquiries, or engaging with your content.

 Navigation & Usability

-Visitors won’t convert if they can’t find what they need.
+Visitors will not convert if they cannot find what they need.
 Confusing menus, cluttered layouts, and broken links create frustration.
 When users struggle to navigate, they leave.

 Good navigation guides visitors smoothly.
-It helps them find information quickly, whether they’re looking for a product, service, or contact details.
+It helps them find information quickly, whether they are looking for a product, service, or contact details.
 A clear, intuitive layout builds trust and keeps people engaged.

 Usability goes beyond menus.
 Every interaction should feel effortless.
 Buttons should be easy to click, forms should be simple to complete, and important pages should be within reach.

 The easier it is for visitors to explore your site, the more likely they are to convert.
-These fixes will remove friction and improve user experience.
+These fixes will remove friction and improve the experience.

 21